aeonSolutions/AeonLabs-Home-Auitomation-Pillowcase-EMF-Protection-for-Better-Health-Sleep/README.md

 <br>

-The smart safety & health solution, is for the kind of wireless aggression that behaves like ripples in a pond.
+The smart safety & health solution is for the kind of wireless aggression that behaves like ripples in a pond.
 For instance Wireless electromagnetic radios, including those found on smartphones, tablets, wifi routers at home, and many more.

 **This smart device is not able to detect wireless aggressions targeted to a person's body and individual.
 For instance, using some kind of beam-forming device or technologies**.
 For example, Laser and laser-like kind of devices and kind of technologies.